 If you're touring the Cape Fear Coast, consider stopping for lunch or dinner in historic Southport, just across the mouth of the Cape Fear River from Fort Fisher.
-This small, charming town has several great spots to eat, including the superb seafood restaurant Fishy Fishy Cafe, whose window-lined dining room takes in the town's scenic waterfront; and the homey Pharmacy Restaurant, which is set in a vintage downtown building and fresh, creative American fare.Continue to 9 of 14 below.
+This small, charming town has several great spots to eat, including the superb seafood restaurant Fishy Fishy Cafe, whose window-lined dining room takes in the town's scenic waterfront; and the homey Pharmacy Restaurant, which is set in a vintage downtown building and fresh, creative American fare.

 In the sweet village of Southport, down near the mouth of the Cape Fear River, the elegant and very gay-welcoming Robert Ruark Inn occupies a meticulously restored Victorian house.
-There are five warmly furnished rooms with beautiful antiques and such modern touches as flat-screen TVs and writing desks with high-speed Internet.
+There are five warmly furnished rooms with beautiful antiques and modern touches such as flat-screen TVs and writing desks with high-speed Internet.
 This is the perfect overnight for exploring the Cape Fear coastal region.

-GLBT-popular options near the ocean include the Hidden Treasure Inn, in Kure Beach, a simple and cozy complex of four attractively furnished and reasonably priced efficiencies.
+LGBTQ+ options near the ocean include the Hidden Treasure Inn, in Kure Beach, a simple and cozy complex of four attractively furnished and reasonably priced efficiencies.
 There's a pool on-site, and the beach is just two blocks away; and the lesbian-owned Palm Air Cottages, a pet-friendly property consisting of condos and bungalows of varying sizes (some as large as three bedrooms).
 Deluxe units face the ocean and the pier in Kure Beach, while more economical options are a block or two inland.
 These fully furnished properties are great for families or groups planning an extended vacation along the Cape Fear coast.

 The Research Triangle, of which North Carolina's capital city Raleigh is the largest community (population 403,000), is generally considered to be the state’s most comfortable region for lesbians and gays, owing in part to the liberal politics of the area's many college students and academics and the generally progressive attitudes of the many tech and medical employees who have moved here as the region has blossomed into one of the South’s major economic forces.

 Raleigh is the most prominent of the cities in this eight-county region that also includes the collegiate hubs of Durham and Chapel Hill—it's also the most geographically diffuse of the three cities, although Raleigh's downtown has undergone a dramatic revitalization in recent years, and its small but vibrant Warehouse District contains the bulk of the city's gay bars as well as the impressive new Contemporary Art Museum Raleigh.

-The primary downtown thoroughfares lead from the city center into clusters of... residential neighborhoods, many containing attractive pockets of fine Arts and Crafts, Colonial Revival, and Georgian Revival architecture—and eventually to outer pockets of newer shopping centers, office buildings, and mixed-use housing and commercial developments—open-air Cameron Village is one of the nicest of these areas for upscale shopping and dining.
-In some respects Raleigh feels somewhat suburban, although again, downtown now has more walkable neighborhoods than ever before, thanks to smart redevelopment projects.
+The primary downtown thoroughfares lead from the city center into clusters of residential neighborhoods, many containing attractive pockets of Fine Arts and Crafts, Colonial Revival, and Georgian Revival architecture—and eventually to outer pockets of newer shopping centers, office buildings, and mixed-use housing and commercial developments—open-air Cameron Village is one of the nicest of these areas for upscale shopping and dining.
+In some respects, Raleigh feels somewhat suburban, although again, downtown now has more walkable neighborhoods than ever before, thanks to smart redevelopment projects.